Sharath011/SensAI/README.md

 ### Configure the database:

-Set up a PostgreSQL database and update the configuration in the server .env file.
+Set up a PostgreSQL database, the schema is present in the [db.sql](https://github.com/Sharath011/SensAI/blob/main/server/db.sql) and update the configuration in the server [db.js](https://github.com/Sharath011/SensAI/blob/main/server/db.js) file.

 ## Run the application: